espressif/esp-at/docs/en/AT_Command_Set/MQTT_AT_Commands.rst

 :ref:`MQTT AT Notes <MQTT-AT>`
 -------------------------------

--  In general, AT MQTT commands responds within 10 s, except the command :ref:`AT+MQTTCONN <cmd-MQTTCONN>`.
-For example, if the router fails to access the Internet, the command :ref:`AT+MQTTPUB <cmd-MQTTPUB>` will respond within 10 s.
-But the command :ref:`AT+MQTTCONN <cmd-MQTTCONN>` may need more time due to packet retransmission in a bad network environment.
--  If the :ref:`AT+MQTTCONN <cmd-MQTTCONN>` is based on a TLS connection, the timeout of each packet is 10 s, and the total timeout will be much longer depending on the handshake packets count.
 -  When the MQTT connection ends, it will prompt the message ``+MQTTDISCONNECTED:<LinkID>``.
 -  When the MQTT connection established, it will prompt the message ``+MQTTCONNECTED:<LinkID>,<scheme>,<"host">,port,<"path">,<reconnect>``.